Rodadero Santa Marta with Kids: 3-Day Guide

 Our third night in Rodadero was right after we finished the 6-day Lost City trek.
 The kids enjoyed the food on that tour, but it was a bit unfamiliar at times, so we wanted to reward their efforts with a big pizza feast.

-We went to Salvatorโ€™s Pizza, just one block off Playa el Rodadero.
-We ate on their patio and enjoyed the fun & crazy madness on the streets as the masses left the beach for the day.
+We went to Salvator’s Pizza, just one block off Playa el Rodadero.
+We ate on their patio and enjoyed the fun, chaotic energy on the streets as the masses left the beach for the day.
 The pizza was excellent, and the kids went home with happy and full bellies.

 We went to a place recommended by our vacation rental host for our fourth night called El Punto Multiple del Sabor.
-This seemed like a slick chain restaurant designed to please most palates.
+This seemed like a chain restaurant designed to please most palates.
 Our host recommended it and it was highly rated on Google, so we decided to give it a shot.

-The food was actually quite good, although it was a bit touristy and cost double what the previous nightโ€™s meal cost.
+The food was actually quite good, although it was a bit touristy and cost double what the previous night’s meal cost.
 The kids enjoyed another pizza, while Celine enjoyed a large plate of fish tacos and I devoured a huge plate of spicy chicken nachos.

-Our 2nd vacation rental host arranged a home cooked Colombian meal for us.
+Our second vacation rental host arranged a home-cooked Colombian meal for us.
 While we were hiking at Tayrona National Park, his helper went grocery shopping and bought all the ingredients she needed for our meal.
-She cooked us Bandeja Pasia, Colombiaโ€™s national dish.
+She cooked us bandeja paisa, one of Colombia’s best-known traditional dishes.

 After a long day of hiking, opening the door to our apartment and smelling the home-cooked Colombian food cooking was just too good to be true.

-Bandeja Paisa can come in many forms, but the version she cooked for us had chorizo, fried pork bellies, red beans cooked with pork, white rice, carne molida (ground meat), a fried egg, a fried plantain (plรกtano maduro), an arepa and an avocado.
-It was incredibly good and insanely cheap โ€“ we simply had to pay the cost of groceries and then a small surcharge of 40,000 COP (~$12USD) for the cooking.
+Bandeja Paisa can come in many forms, but the version she cooked for us had chorizo, fried pork bellies, red beans cooked with pork, white rice, carne molida (ground meat), a fried egg, a fried plantain (plátano maduro), an arepa and an avocado.
+It was incredibly good and surprisingly inexpensive.
+We only had to pay for the groceries, plus a small cooking surcharge.

-We had a great 3 days in Rodadero with our kids.
-After Rodadero, we travelled to Minca, a small backpacker town nestled in the lush Santa Marta mountains, where we enjoyed a few days of hiking, waterfalls and chocolate farms.
+If you’d like to follow along on our family vacation to Columbia, our next stop after Rodadero was 3 days in Minca with kids.
+Minca is a small backpacker town nestled in the lush Santa Marta mountains.
+During our stay in Minca we enjoyed a few days of hiking, waterfalls and chocolate farms.

 Our Travel Journal for Kids